risuorg/risu/doc/development/TESTING.md

 ## Writing Unit tests for plugins

-Risu uses unittesting for the main python wrappers (risu.py and magui.py), but tests are mostly written in `bash` so no UT is performed.
+Risu uses unit testing for the main python wrappers (`risu.py` and `magui.py`), but tests are mostly written in `bash` so no UT is performed.

 As a workaround and to detect issues in your code you can:

 - Test the code as part of functional testing (like we do for each test we develop)
-- Consider creating unittests for it
+- Consider creating unit tests for it

 ## Creating the tests